-This True Pogue comes on its original bracelet, nylon NATO strap, and Pelican travel case.
+This True Pogue comes on its original bracelet, leather strap, springbar tool, and Pelican travel case.

 1972 Seiko 6139-6005 "True Pogue" Automatic Chronograph

 DIAL: Brilliant original gold sunburst "True Pogue" dial; original baton minute and hour hands, with original red chronograph hands on main and subdial.
 Day/date – with Spanish/English variants – at 3 o’clock position works nicely.
-Original inner tachymeter ring rotates smoothly as designed.
+Original vibrant yellow inner tachymeter ring rotates smoothly as designed.
 Lume plots shine following exposure to strong light.
-Please note dial imperfections
+Please note dial "freckle" imperfections throughout.

-CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case in pre-loved condition - no scratches.
-Original red and blue “Pepsi” bezel insert.
-Case lines are sharp, with no evidence of machine polishing.
+CASE: Original 41mm (w/o crown, 42mm with) x 46mm stainless steel case; case lines are sharp, no evidence of machine polish.
+Original red and blue “Pepsi” bezel insert, which remains vibrant in color.